Iloniavo/Codingame-Level-1/README.md

 This is one of the many ways to pass the first level in Codingame.

-Codingame is an app web in which you can both have fun and learn more about coding and programming in different languages.
+Codingame is an web application in which you can both have fun and learn more about coding and programming in different languages.

 I advice you to visit the website :
 ```sh